-- Currently 33 years old, didn’t reveal the age of wife, one daughter that is 3 years old
+- He was 33 years old, didn’t reveal the age of wife, one daughter that is 3 years old

-- Diligent Saver and Building Up his Nest Egg using Exchange Traded Funds (ETF).
-Rate of return in the form of XIRR is 6%
+- A diligent Saver and have built up his Nest Egg using Exchange Traded Funds (ETF).
+The rate of return in the form of XIRR is 6%

 - Emergency Cash: $30,000